aria-7553/discord-base/README.md

 ```

 ## What else it does
-*All these don't have a prefix so they're run with `@bot [command]`.
-You set your own prefix for the groups you create*
+All these don't have a prefix so they're run with `@bot [command]`.
+You set your own prefix for the groups you create

-*(I made it this way because usually only these commands collide with other bots so you can use convenient prefixes for your own commands)*
+(I made it this way because usually only these commands collide with other bots so you can use convenient prefixes for your own commands)
+### Presence
-- Sets the presence to `Playing a game: @[bot's username] help` (This looks much better than other presences Discord allows)
+Sets the presence to `Playing a game: @[bot's username] help` (This looks much better than other presences Discord allows)
+### Info command
-- An `info` command that gets the desciption and owner from [the application page](https://discord.com/developers/applications) and the GitHub page and invite link from the config file
+An `info` command that gets the desciption and owner from [the application page](https://discord.com/developers/applications) and the GitHub page and invite link from the config file
+### Prefix command
-- A `prefix` command that sets the prefix for the guild, which works for every command in addition to `@bot` and the prefixes you set for your groups
+A `prefix` command that sets the prefix for the guild, which works for every command in addition to `@bot` and the prefixes you set for your groups

-*And these from Serenity's standard_framework:*
+### Help command
+Provided by Serenity's standard framework:
 - A nice help command, listing all the other commands and their groups
 - Gives more information about a command with `help [command]`
-- Suggest similar commands if `help [command]` is.. well.. similar to another command
+- Suggests similar commands if `help [command]` is.. similar to another command

-### Ideas I had but decided not to implement
-- Handling permissions
-- Localisation, different languages specific to guilds, channels, users (and letting others easily translate them)

-## Who am I?
+## Who I am
 Just some (currently) 17 years old girl from Turkey coding
 Started with Python, gave a shot to JS but now that I know Rust exists never going back
 Basically all I did was Discord bots (at least at the time of writing)
-License and stuff I don't care, neither should you but contact me if you want to ask anything, or donate for some reason
+License and stuff I don't care, neither should you but contact me if you want to ask anything

-## Contact
+## How you can contact me
 - Very Fast: Discord: aria#7553
 - Slow: GitHub issues or something
 - Way slower (or never, if you're unlucky): wentaas@gmail.com

+## Ideas I had but decided not to implement
+### Handling permissions
+Too expensive, limited, bad for UX, unnecessary and inconsistent.
+Doing proper error checking and informing the user on an error is just a better option
+#### Localisation
+Makes everything more expensive, you now have to check the language for every message you're sending, which means you can't use any static string.
+Community translation will always be inconsistent, slow and incomplete.
+Most users wouldn't expect or use it.
+Having separate bots for each language is just a better option
+#### Customisation
+Again makes everything more expensive, since it means you can't use any static string.
+If someone is hosting the bot, they most likely have enough knowledge to search for a string in the source and replace it then build.
+It isn't necessary at all and I still tried to include customisation when it didn't mean a performance loss